AbdQader/NewsApp/README.md

 - [NewsAPI](https://newsapi.org) - As a JSON API of app content.
 - [GetX](https://pub.dev/packages/get) - As a State Manager.
 - [Sqlite](https://pub.dev/packages/sqflite) - As a local database to save articles.

 ---

+## Features

+This project contains the following features:

+- Browse the latest news.
+- Search for news.
+- Add article to favorite.
+- Remove article from favorite.
+- Open article in browser.
+- Toggle app theme to dark theme.

+---